beentaken/university/README.md

-# university
+# University 2015
-General repository for some of my university assignments.
+General repository for some of my university coding assignments.